bucardo/bucardo_org/Bucardo/index.md

 Three Bucardo mailing lists are available:

--   [Bucardo-announce](https://mail.endcrypt.com/mailman/listinfo/bucardo-announce): This is a low volume list used for notices of new versions, important bugs, and security warnings.
+-   [Bucardo-announce](https://bucardo.org/mailman/listinfo/bucardo-announce): This is a low volume list used for notices of new versions, important bugs, and security warnings.
 It is highly recommended that anyone using Bucardo subscribe to this list.
--   [Bucardo-general](https://mail.endcrypt.com/mailman/listinfo/bucardo-general): Used to discuss any aspect of Bucardo.
+-   [Bucardo-general](https://bucardo.org/mailman/listinfo/bucardo-general): Used to discuss any aspect of Bucardo.
 Bug reports, usage questions, feature requests, and general discussions should be sent to this list.
--   [Bucardo-commits](https://mail.endcrypt.com/mailman/listinfo/bucardo-commits): All commits to the projects are sent to this list as an inline diff, with one email per commit whenever a push is made to the master branch.
-Mostly useful to those following Bucardo's development.

 Bucardo users have real-time chat in the [\#bucardo IRC channel on Freenode](http://webchat.freenode.net/?channels=#bucardo).